The Makings of a Hospitable Hotel Website

 Informative, helpful content

-Users want content that’s keyed in to your hotel’s location.
-Whether it’s blog posts to guide them to local attractions, or interactive maps, the more useful your content is, the better.
+Users want content that’s keyed into your hotel’s location.
+Whether it’s blog posts to guide them to local attractions or interactive maps, the more valuable your content is, the better.
+You can leave plenty of room on pages for helpful information when thinking about design or redesign.

 Here is an example: